sadhanaavasarala/learning-library/dbcs/CloudWorkshop_DBCS_100.md

 ### **STEP 7**:  Identify the Instance Configuration

-This next step is very important when provisioning or creating a service instance.
-In this step, you will shape the service and provide an identity **SERVICE CONFIGURATION: **

 When providing a name, please note you may have another service instance already created in your account, so the name must be unique.